ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

     .. tab-item:: Policy RLModule

-        Within your MultiRLModule, you need to have two policy sub-RLModules.
-They may be of the same class, which can be implemented as follows:
+        Within the MultiRLModule, you need to have two policy sub-RLModules.
+They may be of the same class, which you can implement as follows:

         .. literalinclude:: ../../../rllib/examples/rl_modules/classes/vpg_using_shared_encoder_rlm.py
             :language: python